 - 1. The applicant shall demonstrate that sufficient need for the proposed facility exists and that the establishment of the proposed facility would not result in the unnecessary duplication of services by documenting one (1) or more of the following: - a.
 The overall occupancy of existing acute care beds in existing licensed acute care hospitals located in the planning area exceeds eighty (80) percent according to the most recent edition of the Kentucky Annual Hospital Utilization and Services Report; - b.
 The adjusted revenue of each licensed acute care hospital located within the planning area exceeded 150 percent of the state mean adjusted revenue, for acute care hospitals, during each of the previous three (3) fiscal years; or - c.
 All licensed acute care hospitals located within the planning area have experienced one (1) or more of the following: - i.
 Final termination of their Medicare or Medicaid provider agreements; - ii.
 Final revocation of the hospital license issued by the Cabinet for Health and Family Services, Office of Inspector General; or - iii.
 Final revocation of their hospital accreditations by the Joint Commission on Accreditation of Healthcare Organizations; - 2.
-Notwithstanding criteria 1, 4, 6, and 7, an application to establish a new acute care hospital shall be consistent with this Plan if: - a.
-All of the acute care beds in the new acute care hospital shall be existing acute care beds that will be transferred from one (1) or more existing Kentucky-licensed hospitals; - b.
-The existing hospital is under common ownership with the new acute care hospital; - c.
-The existing hospital is located within the same county as the new acute care hospital;
+Notwithstanding criteria 1, $\underline{3}[4]$ , $\underline{5}[6]$ , [and] 7, and 8, an application to establish a new acute care hospital shall be consistent with this Plan if: - a.
+All of the acute care beds in the new acute care hospital shall be existing acute care beds that will be transferred from one (1) or more existing Kentucky-licensed hospitals;